intel/llvm/sycl/doc/design/VirtualFunctions.md

 of optional features supported by a target and based on that drop all virtual functions from sets that use unsupported optional features.

-Note that we are making decision not based on which aspects are used by each individual virtual functions, but based on which aspects are used by a set of virtual functions (as identified by the `indirectlly_callable` property argument).
+Note that we are making decisions not based on which aspects are used by each individual virtual functions, but based on which aspects are used by a set of virtual functions (as identified by the `indirectlly_callable` property argument).
 The latter is computed as conjunction of aspects used by each virtual function within a set.

-The behavior is defined this way to better match the extension speficiation which defines virtual functions availability in terms of whole sets and not individual functions.
+The behavior is defined this way to better match the extension specification which defines virtual functions availability in terms of whole sets and not individual functions.